jplumail/spfluo-docs/source/usage/installation.rst

             $ py -m pip install -r requirements-cpu.txt

+3. Enable the `developer mode <https://learn.microsoft.com/windows/apps/get-started/enable-your-device-for-development#activate-developer-mode>`_:
+    a.
+Press the ``Windows`` key and search for *developer*.
+       From the For developers settings dialog, choose the level of access that you need.
+    b.
+Read the disclaimer for the setting you choose.
+Click Yes to accept the change.

 The installation is now complete!
 You should now be able to double-click on the file ``spfluo-app.pyw``.
 It should open the Scipion launcher :numref:`[%s] <scipion-launcher>`.

 You can create a shortcut: